 |---|---|

 Lease extensions in Broad Haven can be a difficult process.
-We recommend you procure guidance from a conveyancing solicitor and surveyor with experience in lease extensions.
+We recommend you get professional help from a conveyancer and surveyor well versed in the legislation and lease extension process.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
 Our lease extension solicitors have in-depth market knowledge dealing with Broad Haven lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.